Updated October 2019

-Elizabeth Simos looks at issues of conduct and non-disclosure, and the impact where adverse inferences are drawn in needs cases.
+The division of assets in a divorce is often the most complicated stage and requires plenty of negotiating.
+In this post, Elizabeth Simos looks at issues of conduct and non-disclosure and the impact where adverse inferences are drawn in needs cases.

 This article was first published in the March 2019 edition of the Family Law Journal.

-Much to the dismay of ‘wronged’ spouses in England and Wales, the courts are, more often than not, hesitant to ‘punish’ parties for their bad behaviour during a marriage when making financial orders on divorce.
-Case law has long established that the conduct of a spouse will only be considered in exceptional circumstances, where it is ‘gross and obvious’, and usually only in sharing cases where the assets are surplus to the needs of the parties.
+Much to the dismay of “wronged” spouses in England and Wales, the courts are often hesitant to “punish” parties for their bad behaviour during a marriage when making financial orders on divorce.
+Case law has long established that the court will only consider the conduct of a spouse in exceptional circumstances, where it is “gross and obvious”, and usually only in sharing cases where the assets are surplus to the needs of the parties.

-The decision in A v A however serves as a useful (and cautionary) reminder, that financial misconduct and non-disclosure can be relevant in needs cases too, irrespective of the relative modesty of the net value of assets, with severe and measurable consequences for a party against whom there are findings as to conduct.
+The decision in A v A , however, serves as a useful (and cautionary) reminder that financial misconduct and non-disclosure can be relevant in needs cases too, irrespective of the relative modesty of the net value of assets, and with severe and measurable consequences for a party against whom there are findings regarding their conduct.

 The vast majority of the property purchases had been facilitated through borrowing.
-The borrowing had on occasions been consolidated, with umbrella loans covering a number of different properties, and in the main, the parties had been able to offset the interest charges on the borrowed money against the profit that they made from the rental income before the assessment of tax.
+The borrowing had, on occasion, been consolidated, with umbrella loans covering several different properties, and the parties had been able to offset the interest charges on borrowed money against the profit they made from rental income before the assessment of tax.

 The capital value of the property portfolio was a matter of contention during proceedings.
-A value had previously been agreed between the parties in 2016 for the purposes of the litigation, based on the parties’ own knowledge of the property market.
+An amount had previously been agreed in 2016 for the litigation based on the parties’ knowledge of the property market.

 The borrowings were substantial and the net value of the portfolio at the agreed value, after deduction of the mortgage finance, the costs of sale and capital gains tax, was the modest sum of £75,074.

-It was the husband’s contention that since separation the wife had helped herself to funds from the parties’ joint account to which she was not entitled, which should be reattributed to her in calculating the value of what she was to receive.
+The husband contended that since the separation, the wife had helped herself to funds from the parties’ joint account to which she was not entitled and, therefore, this should be considered when calculating the value of what she was to receive.
 He also said that some of the wife’s assets had disappeared, namely cash and contents from a safe deposit box together with jewellery.

 In turn, it was the wife’s position that the husband had dissipated, hidden or gambled substantial sums.
-The husband’s response to this was that he had invested over £1m in spread betting, losing a substantial proportion in the process.
+The husband’s response to this was that he had invested over £1 million in spread betting, losing a considerable proportion in the process.

-In A v A both parties wanted to ‘add back’ assets that each said the other had helped themselves to, or dissipated, left out of account or hidden, to justify a departure from equality.
+In A v A, both parties wanted to “add back” assets that each said the other had dissipated or hidden in another account to justify a departure from equality.

-The relevant law to be applied was helpfully summarised in the judgment, ie that in deciding what, if any, financial orders to make under the Matrimonial Causes Act 1973 (MCA 1973), under ss23, 24, 24A, 24B and 24E, MCA 1973, the courts must have regard to all the circumstances of the case and the factors under s25, MCA 1973, with primary consideration given to the welfare of any minor children of the family.
-Further, that in the pursuit of a fair and reasonable outcome, the following factors, supported by case law, and applicable to the facts of this particular case, were set out as follows:
+The relevant law to be applied was helpfully summarised in the judgment that, in deciding what, if any, financial orders to make under the Matrimonial Causes Act 1973 (under ss23, 24, 24A, 24B and 24E, MCA 1973), the courts must have regard to all the circumstances of the case and the factors under s25, MCA 1973, with primary consideration given to the welfare of any minor children of the family.
+Further, in the pursuit of a fair and reasonable outcome, the following factors, supported by case law and applicable to the facts of this particular case, were set out as follows:

-- in considering s25, MCA 1973, there are three main distributive principles: needs, compensation and sharing, shaped by the overarching requirement of fairness (Miller v Miller; Macfarlane v Macfarlane ); and
+- In considering s25, MCA 1973, there are three main distributive principles: needs, compensation and sharing, shaped by the overarching requirement of fairness (Miller v Miller; Macfarlane v Macfarlane ).

-- the objective of financial orders is to meet the needs of the parties to enable a transition to independence, to the extent that that is possible;
+- The objective of financial orders is to meet the needs of the parties to enable a transition to independence to the extent that it is possible.

 The main drivers in the discretionary exercise are the scale of the payer’s wealth, the length of the marriage, the applicant’s age and health and the standard of living, although the latter factor cannot be allowed to dominate the exercise.